mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 How does it know the value of $$Y$$?
 Maybe the transmitter is sending it through an extra channel, maybe it already knows it from somewhere else.
 We don't really care.
 The point being, in this situation, what kind of coder/decoder system can we build?

 Notice that this is not the same situation that we had before.
-For instance, the same binary sequence can decode to different symbols depending on $$Y$$, something that was completely forbidden before.
+For instance, the same binary sequence can decode to different messages depending on $$Y$$, something that was completely forbidden before.
 Here encoder and decoder can agree to use a different code depending on the result of $$Y$$.
 This extra freedom may add efficiency to our code.

 As a first approach, we could just completely ignore $$Y$$ and use an optimal code for $$X$$ alone, as we did before.
-This uses $$H(X)$$ bits per symbol or so.
+This uses $$H(X)$$ bits per message or so.

 But suppose that we are in the situation that $$Y=y$$.
 This means that the distribution we'll observe is going to be $$X \vert Y=y$$.
 If we want to optimize our code when $$Y=y$$ then, after seeing $$y$$, we should use an optimal code for this particular distribution.
 This requires $$H(X \vert Y=y)$$ bits (the entropy of $$X \vert Y=y$$ ).